 Since 2013 Further Education and Training has been recognised as the fourth pillar of the Irish Educational System.
 SOLAS, as an agency of the Department of Education and Skills (DES) has been tasked with creating a world class integrated FET sector that is responsive to the needs of learners and the requirements of a changed economy.
 Within this environment LCFE will continue the tradition of developing more educational opportunities to reflect the diverse needs of adult learner here in the Mid-West region.

 Due to the popularity and expansion of our range of programmes LCFE has scheduled a number of them at the Further Education and Training Centre, Kilmallock Rd. campus (formerly St Enda’s).
-From September 2016 we plan to considerably increase our provision at this excellent spacious facility with plenty of car parking spaces.
 There are also a range of evening programmes available in our second facility at Cappamore, which you can also see in this site.
 We will continue to endeavour to expand the range of programmes available to learners in LCFE, demonstrating our commitment to providing the widest variety of learning opportunities in the Mid-West.

 LCFE supports its teaching and learning with up-to-date resources reflecting business standards and local industry needs.
 Our greatest asset and key to our success is our staff.
 They are dedicated, professional and committed to the learners who come here.

 The preferred method of enrolling on programmes is to register online.
 This is a fast, secure and easy way to register your application.
 So why not go to www.lcfe.ie

 and explore the full listing of our programmes and prices.
 This booklet provides you with an overview of what LCFE has to offer and our website provides many of the answers to your queries.
 You can also follow us on Facebook, Twitter and LinkedIn.